-Significant complications from VAB/VAE are uncommon.
+Significant complications from VAE are rare.
 However, as with any procedure, there are some risks associated with it.
 These include:

 Bruising (haematoma) in the breast following the procedure: The amount of bruising after this procedure varies widely.
 We try to minimise bruising by the use of suction during the procedure and also by placing firm pressure on the breast immediately after the biopsy.
 This bruising may take several weeks to disappear.